GarciaInes/Scrum-Mastering/Retro/Indicators.md

-As a Scrum Master, you do much more than JUST facilitate the meeting, you are an observer of the system with the aim to help the system to find it's way to be it's best.
+As a Scrum Master, you do much more than JUST facilitate the meeting, you are an observer of the system with the aim to help the system itself to find it's way to be it's best. (iterative and incremental aproach)
 And you are definetely not to 'run' the meeting specially it's contents.

 At the end of the day they ability for a team to improve their own process, is what makes it or breaks it.